microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 ### Windows
 #### Windows Service
 The most natural way of running Local Forwarder under Windows is by installing it as a Windows Service.
-The release comes with a Windows Service executable (*Microsoft.LocalForwarder.WindowsServiceHost.exe*) which can be easily registered with the OS by running a script similar to the following:
+The release comes with a Windows Service executable (*WindowsServiceHost/Microsoft.LocalForwarder.WindowsServiceHost.exe*) which can be easily registered with the OS by running a script similar to the following:

 Register a service and configure it to start at system boot.
 ```
-sc create "Local Forwarder" binpath="<path>\Microsoft.LocalForwarder.WindowsServiceHost.exe" start=auto
+sc create "Local Forwarder" binpath="WindowsServiceHost\Microsoft.LocalForwarder.WindowsServiceHost.exe" start=auto
 ```

 Configure the service to restart automatically if it fails for any reason.